 3. Use Different Textures

 Textures are an important aspect of the modern office and can bring creative energy to any space.
-There are textures in furniture, decorations, walls, and even office signs.
-For example, the most visible texture in an office is fabric – whether it’s on furniture, rugs, curtains, or chairs.
+There are textures in furniture, decorations, walls, and even interior signage for the office.
+For example, the most visible texture in an office is fabric — whether it’s on furniture, rugs, curtains, or chairs.